w4t3r-45/pxm_entry_test/README.md

 # INSTALLATION - SETUP

 - clone repo into a new folder
-- install vscode
-- open project folder in vscode
+- open project folder
 - double click on index.html

 # EDIT CODE

+- install vscode
 - install live server package (from vscode package store )
 - open project folder in vscode
-- click on index.html and open it in live server.
+- right click on index.html and open it in live server.